 |Fix your leaky toilets

-Five ways you can save water and money today.
+Other ways you can save water and money today:

-Install high-efficiency Watersense toilets.
 By switching out older, water-guzzling toilets with new high-efficiency Watersense models, you'll flush 60 per cent less water and money down the drain.
-Take advantage of The City's toilet rebate program and save even more.

 One in four toilets in Calgary is silently leaking.
 Even a small leak can waste up to 85 litres or more a day.
 Save up to $85 each year.
 To find a leak, simply take the following steps: Drop food colouring into your tank, wait 20 minutes.
 Peek into the bowl.
 If the water is coloured you have a leak.
 Repair the leak and save up to $100 each year.